 We often hear it said that Jesus was not “really” born December 25th; that this date is a mere fiction, surreptitiously appropriated by church authorities in an attempt to Christianize the pagan solstice, or festival Sol Invictus.
-However, such charges are relatively recent.
+However, such charges are actually recent.
 For almost all of church history, December 25th was received as the actual date of Christ’s birth, handed down from earliest times.
+Learn the Truth!
+Defend the Faith!

 Why do we celebrate the Nativity of Christ on December 25th?
 There’s a lot of myth and distortion, as well as outright deception, regarding why Christians celebrate Christmas on December 25th.
-Much of it is borne of ignorance, but Christians especially should be aware that the Church is a reliable and authentic bearer of truth, and a faithful witness of God’s interactions with man in history.
 You’ve probably seen many of the strange claims about it.
-They are all completely false, and even a cursory examination into these claims reveals their falsehood.
+They are all completely false, and a simple examination into these claims reveals their falsehood.

-Chronological evidence strongly favors December 25th being the actual date of the nativity, such that the assumption Christmas is unconnected with the date of Christ’s birth is no longer academically defensible or sound.
-Although many Reformers took no exception to Christmas, various Calvinist sects, including Puritans and Scottish Presbyterians, saw it as a piece of fiction, and went so far as to prohibit its observance in England, Scotland, and the American Colonies.
+Although many Reformers took no exception to Christmas, various Calvinist sects, including Puritans and Scottish Presbyterians, saw it as a piece of fiction, and went so far as to prohibit its observance in England, Scotland, and the American Colonies such a position is no longer academically defensible or sound.

 William Tighe explodes the notion we were all taught in public school about the ‘Christianization’ of a pagan festival for the date of Christmas.
-It is perhaps interesting to know that the choice of December 25th is the result of attempts among the earliest Christians to figure out the date of Jesus’ birth based on calendrical calculations that had nothing to do with pagan festivals.
+It is perhaps interesting to know that the choice of December 25th had nothing to do with pagan festivals.
 The “pagan origins of Christmas” is a myth without historical substance.

-Every Christmas season, the usual myths are hauled out and distributed for popular consumption.
-You know them.
+Every Christmas season, the usual myths are hauled out.
 We’ve all heard or read them.
-That Christmas celebrations were stolen from the Romans, the Christmas tree is pagan, etc. All of them were invented in the 18th- and 19th-centuries by specific writers, who were looking for ways to finally destroy traditional Christianity.
-Six writers of such legends have had the most long-reaching influence, despite peddling in ahistorical and groundless suppositions.
+All of them were invented in the 18th- and 19th-centuries by specific writers, who were looking for ways to finally destroy traditional Christianity.
+Six writers of such legends have had the most long-reaching influence.

-Several years ago during the Christmas season, a religious program on television caught my attention.
-The program featured a discussion on the dangers of cults, especially to young people.
-During the interview, however, one participant made a statement that shocked me. “…and the Christmas tree is pagan too…,” he asserted.
+Was the Christmas tree originally just pagan evergreens?
 The Christmas Tree?
 Pagan?
 The Christmas tree does not date from early Germanic times.
 Its origins are to be found in a tradition that has virtually disappeared from Christianity, the Liturgical Drama.

 Much of the post-holiday blues and Christmas depression that occur in the United States may have to with the way Christmas is celebrated in the U.S. People often feel deprived and lonely, in stark contrast to all of the pre-Christmas cheer.
 Changing the way the holiday is celebrated can yield completely different results.